abulatek/abulatek.github.io/01astronomy.md

 ### Infrared Instrumentation

-The [NEO Surveyor](https://uanews.arizona.edu/story/uarizona-looks-toward-work-nasa-s-potential-asteroidhunting-space-telescope) spacecraft is designed to find, track, and characterize **potentially hazardous asteroids** (large and close to the Earth).
+The [NEO Surveyor](https://uanews.arizona.edu/story/uarizona-looks-toward-work-nasa-s-potential-asteroidhunting-space-telescope) spacecraft is designed to find, track, and characterize **potentially hazardous asteroids**, which are large and close to the Earth ([Mainzer et al. 2011](https://iopscience.iop.org/article/10.1088/0004-637X/731/1/53)).
 The University of Rochester is contributing to the NEOSM project by characterizing prototypes of the high sensitivity 16-megapixel cameras that will fly on NEO Surveyor.
 During an REU at UR, I wrote an algorithm to correct for an image-blurring effect that plagues long-wavelength (~10-micron) IR detectors called **interpixel capacitance (IPC)**.
 IPC spreads signal from one pixel to its neighbors via capacitance between the pixels.
 It has been shown to be **signal-dependent**: the more signal deposited onto a pixel, the less signal gets spread to nearby pixels.
 So, to correct for IPC effectively, we must measure the relationship between signal spread and signal strength.
 I wrote an [Astrobites](https://astrobites.org/2018/11/05/ur-interpixel-capacitance/) post about this project.

 <p align="center">
   <img src="https://abulatek.github.io/files/ir_inst_header.png" width="100%" alt="The NEO Surveyor Spacecraft at left, with a plot showing the relationship between interpixel coupling and signal strength at right."/>